nccgroup/Winstrument/README.md

 winstrument
 ~~~

+Note that the tool is currently experimental, and may sometimes freeze or have other stability issues.

 In some cases, such as a fresh Windows 10 install, you may encounter a SSL error in pip when installing Frida.
 If this happens, see [Troubleshooting](#troubleshooting) below.
 ## Usage